Enroll in Health Coverage

 Need Health Insurance?

-HealthCare Access Maryland can help you sign up for a Qualified Health Plan or Medicaid.
+HealthCare Access Maryland can help you sign up for a private (qualified) health plan or Medicaid coverage through Maryland Health Connection, the state’s official health insurance marketplace.

 You may apply for Medicaid at any time throughout the year.